pesto-students/batch5-pacman/README.md

  - There are four Ghosts in total.
  - Ghosts are initially in the “monster pen”  which is at the center of the maze, emerging from it.
  - On every intersection, ghost direction is computed pseudorandomly.
- - If PacMan gets captured by a ghost, a life is lost and then the ghosts are returned to their pen.
  - There are 244 dots in the maze, 240 normal dots with ten points each and four energizers with 50 points each.
  - When the PacMan consumes the ghosts, 200 points are added.
- - Bonus Symbols (fruits) - Two in total.
+ - Bonus Symbols (fruits) - Four in total.

 ### Features: